German election: The postal vote and fraud claims | DW | 16.08.2021

 The Berlin Social Science Center (WZB) conducted research on absentee voters in Germany and found that the 2017 general election revealed it was primarily the "well-educated and relatively affluent" voters in the West of the country who opt for the postal vote.

-Among postal voters, West Germans, economically better-off, self-employed people as well as pensioners and students are overrepresented.
-These characteristics are also related to party choice, they find.
+Among postal voters, West Germans, economically better-off, self-employed people, pensioners and students are overrepresented.
+These characteristics are also related to party choice, according to the WZB.

-They found that the Christian Democratic Union (CDU) and Christian Social Union (CSU), The Free Democrats (FDP) and the Greens get a higher percentage of support in postal voting, while the AfD performs relatively poorly.
+The WZB found that the Christian Democratic Union (CDU) and Christian Social Union (CSU), Free Democrats (FDP), and the Greens get a higher percentage of support in postal voting, while the AfD performs relatively poorly.

 "That leads me to suspect that the AfD attack on postal voting is a tactical maneuver," says Stüwe.